Updated November 1, 2021 . AmFam Team

 There are a few defining moments in our lives.
-It may be the moment you land your dream job or maybe it’s more personal — like crossing the finish line on a 5K you’ve been training for.
-And for some, it’s the realization that buying that first home is within reach, both financially and emotionally.
+For some, it’s the realization that buying that first home is within reach, both financially and emotionally.
 It’s a big step, and it’s one that’s built into the American dream.
-And if you’re left wondering how much money you should save to buy a house, you’re not alone.
+And if you’re left wondering how much money you should save before buying a house, you’re not alone.
 These costs can add up quickly.

 After you’ve made the big decision to start shopping for a home, you might be surprised to find that coming up with the cash down payment is only one of several financial hurdles you’ll need to clear.
 Exactly how much you should save for a house depends on a number of factors, like the value of the home you’re targeting and the amount of money you intend on pushing into your down payment.